chemodun/X4-UniverseEditor/src/ClusterRelocationService/README.md

 ##### Enable writing to File

 You can enable or disable writing log output to a file.
 This is useful for keeping a record of the tool's operations for later review or troubleshooting.

+#### Other Options

+##### Check for Updates on StartUp

+You can enable or disable the automatic check for updates when the tool starts.
+This ensures you are always using the latest version of the tool with the newest features and bug fixes.

 ### "Expert" Mode